-The VIP treatment will also vary between restaurants, from a casual to a fine-dining restaurant.
+The VIP treatment will also vary between restaurants, from casual to fine-dining restaurants.
 But you’ll be astonished by the types of individuals that restaurants contemplate as VIPs!
 Yes, you’ll see the likes of investors and rich tycoons, famous socialites and celebrities, and food world elites being given the VIP treatment.

 But there are also comparatively average Joes and Janes that the managers, chefs, and staff desire to keep around and, thus, they give some VIP treatment, while a lot are also new consumers.
 Nope, your odds of being treated like a VIP guest will not boost when you flash cash or dress like a million dollars, either.